casperjs/casperjs/CONTRIBUTING.md

 If your changes need to be modified due to some reviews, it is less clutter to tweak an isolated feature branch and push it again.

 **Create a ticket in the [issue tracker](https://github.com/n1k0/casperjs/issues/)**.
-This serves as a placeholder for important feedback, review, or any future updates. **Please ensure searchning the bugtracker for an already opened issue matching your case.**
+This serves as a placeholder for important feedback, review, or any future updates. **Please ensure searching the bugtracker for an already opened issue matching your case before filing a new issue.**

-In the commit message:
+In the commit message(s):

 * **Keep the first line short**.
 Write additional paragraphs if necessary.
 * **Reference an opened issue**, by referencing the issue ID prefixed by a `#` and the keyword `refs`, eg. `refs #123`